 An SR-22 is a special certificate that must be held by certain drivers.
 How long does an SR-22 last?
+How long do you have to pay for SR-22 insurance?
 How long will you continue to pay higher insurance rates?
 Today, we’re explaining everything you need to know about the length of an SR-22.

 An SR-22 is a “Certificate of Financial Responsibility”, or CFR.
 It’s not a type of car insurance (although many drivers mistakenly refer to it as “SR-22 insurance”).
 Instead, an SR-22 is a document that proves you’re maintaining car insurance liability coverage – the bare legal minimum required to drive on roads.

 SR-22 forms are required by your state.
 You could receive an SR-22 if you have numerous traffic offenses or were caught driving without a license.
-In these situations, your car insurance carrier will file an SR-22 form with the Department of Motor Vehicles (DMV) in your state.
+In these situations, your car insurance carrier will file an SR-22 form with your state’s Department of Motor Vehicles (DMV).

 Who Needs an SR-22?

 An SR-22 form is typically submitted when you were involved in a serious vehicle incident and were unable to show financial responsibility.

 The most common situation where you need an SR-22 form is when you were caught driving without car insurance.
 Many drivers will also have an SR-22 form after a DUI offense.
 Here are some of the other reasons you might need an SR-22: